Skip to Main Content

 WHERE TO BEGIN

-Because they contain information on almost every subject, encyclopedias are often the best place to begin research when you don’t know much about your topic.
-Encyclopedias are excellent for providing the background information previously mentioned.
+Because they contain information on almost every subject, background sources and encyclopedias are often the best place to begin research when you don’t know much about your topic.
+Background sources are excellent for providing the background information previously mentioned.

-While general encyclopedias, such as Encyclopedia Britannica, Encyclopedia Americana, and even Wikipedia, are sometimes logical places to begin research, specialized encyclopedias covering your subject area are usually much more useful and reliable.
+While general encyclopedias are sometimes logical places to begin research, specialized encyclopedias covering your subject area are usually much more useful and reliable.
 A subject-specialized encyclopedia may cover your topic in more depth than a general encyclopedia and has been written by authorities on the specific subject.

 Often a subject may fit into more than one of these areas.
 Abortion, for example, fits into at least three areas—religion, political science, and biology.
 Ask a librarian if you are not sure how to categorize your subject.
-When you have decided which areas to look under, turn to the humanities, social sciences, and sciences sections of this guide for suggested specialized encyclopedias or consult the "Find Reference Sources" page on our website.
-To find other specialized encyclopedias, you can
+When you have decided which areas to look under, turn to the humanities, social sciences, and sciences sections of this guide for suggested specialized background sources or consult the "Find Reference Sources" page on our website.
+To find other specialized background sources or encyclopedias, you can

-- Scan the shelves around one of the listed encyclopedias that you thought would be helpful, but was not.
-Or, find out what call numbers correspond to your subject and browse in that area of the reference collection.
+- Scan the shelves around one of the listed background sources that you thought would be helpful, but was not.
+Or, find out what call numbers correspond to your subject and browse in that area of the Reference Collection on the main floor of the Library.

-For efficient and effective use of encyclopedias, keep in mind the following suggestions:
+For efficient and effective use of background sources, keep in mind the following suggestions:

-- Use the index to the encyclopedia.
+- Use the index to the background source or encyclopedia.
 This may be a separate volume, or it may be at the beginning or end of the encyclopedia.
 The index will lead you to all the references to your subject.
-Many times your topic will be included in the encyclopedia as a subdivision of another broader topic, and therefore will not be in its own alphabetical order.
+Many times your topic will be included in the background source as a subdivision of another broader topic, and therefore will not be in its own alphabetical order.
 For example, "Mafia" may be a subdivision of "Organized Crime."

-- Try several terms for your topic because the term you are using may not be the same one used in the encyclopedia.
+- Try several terms for your topic because the term you are using may not be the same one used in the source.
 For example, information about "endangered species" may be under "extinction."

 - Look for bibliographies listing other sources on your topic.
 Often bibliographies are appended to the end of an encyclopedia article.
-Other times, references to other sources are included within an encyclopedia article or at the end of an encyclopedia.
+Other times, references to other sources are included within an article in a background source or at the end of an encyclopedia.